End-of-Life & Palliative Counselor

 In some cases, the student should aim to achieve a master of social work (MSW) degree from a school of social work accredited by the Council on Social Work Education.
 Thirty-five of the Council’s programs offer an emphasis on aging and gerontology.
 Those 35 are all master’s degree programs.

 Those with a bachelor’s degree can enter the field, but the more education they have, the more opportunities open up.
-Those with a master’s degree may be able to access higher-paying jobs or jobs with more responsibilities, such as managing a team of providers or working in a higher volume setting.
+Those with a master’s degree may access higher-paying jobs or jobs with more responsibilities, such as managing a team of providers or working in a higher volume setting.
 Those who decide on a master’s degree program may have opportunities to pursue a specialization.
 These more specialized career paths may include working with people with terminal illnesses or severe chronic illnesses.
-It may involve working specifically with the aging population, or even with terminally ill children.
+It may involve working specifically with the aging population or even with terminally ill children.

 Education of an End-of-Life & Palliative Counselor

-Those who specifically wish to work as an end-of-life or palliative counselor should seek out a school with a program of study specifically geared toward aging or gerontology.
+Those who specifically wish to work as an end-of-life or palliative counselor should seek out a school with a program of study geared toward aging or gerontology.
 For instance, Bowling Green State University in Bowling Green, Ohio, offers a master of social work as a two-year degree with full- and part-time options.
-The first year is the “Generalist” year and the curriculum focuses on establishing a strong foundation of knowledge, values, and skills.
+The first year is the “Generalist” year, and the curriculum focuses on establishing a strong foundation of knowledge, values, and skills.
 The second year is the “Specialization” year, which focuses on gerontology.

 Overall, the education of an end-of-life or palliative counselor focuses on a student being able to work with individuals, families, groups, organizations, and communities.
 They will understand the human rights, ethical, and social issues related to aging, death, and dying, as well as the science and theory of social work.